 Entering the cafe, you'll find the bakery case where the day's goods are on display.
 One wall contains packages of fresh cookies, and tables are covered in the latest baked pies, tea cakes and more.
 Pastries are self-serve.

 Many visit the cafe to watch the bakers at work while grabbing a bite but go early to get a seat.
 If there isn't enough seating in the bakery view room, there is additional seating upstairs, or in fine weather, on the outdoor patio.
 The decor is simple and clean, with crisp linen tablecloths and bright yellow walls.
 The focus is where it should be: on the food.

 We had brunch at the cafe one Sunday morning, having chosen the cafe because it sources a lot of its produce from the Santa Fe Farmer's Market.
 The cafe also has vegetarian, vegan and gluten-free alternatives, always a plus.
-My companion tried the Eggs Copanhagen ($14), which contained two poached local free range eggs, house-cured Atlantic salmon and hollandaise sauce on an English muffin made in house.
+My companion tried the Eggs Copenhagen ($14), which contained two poached local free-range eggs, house-cured Atlantic salmon and hollandaise sauce on an English muffin made in-house.
 There were also breakfast smashers, a Maven specialty of red potatoes smashed and crisped on the range.

 The dish was very good, with the eggs poached perfectly and the salmon delicious.

 I tried the Country Breakfast, a combination of eggs any style, breakfast smashers, toast and a choice of sausage, bacon, ham or veggie sausage or bacon ($12).
-The house made sausage contains green chile.
+The house-made sausage contains green chile.
 Everything was good, nothing fancy, but definitely delicious.
-The flavor of the foods were the star of each plate.
+The flavors of the foods were the star of each plate.